Teaching Approach

 The art of teaching is the art of assisting discovery.”

-I define Yoga as inherently therapeutic in nature.
+I define Yoga as inherently therapeutic.
 Anyone can benefit from its practice, whether you are an elite athlete, have a physically debilitating condition, or are looking to reduce stress and improve general health.

 Yoga is for everyone — at all ages and stages.
 It is more than learning poses and increasing flexibility and has many benefits to health and fitness.
 Its practice can: